syncfusion-content/xamarin-docs/Xamarin/Chips/Getting-Started.md

 ![Adding Chips reference from NuGet](images/action-type-chip/Adding Chips reference.png)

+N>
-N> Install the same version of Chips NuGet in all the projects.
+* Install the same version of Chips NuGet in all the projects.
+* In addition, you need to install the [Syncfusion.Xamarin.Buttons.WPF]() package for Xamarin.Forms WPF platform only.

 **Method 2: Adding Chips reference from toolbox**